OctopusDeploy/blog/blog/2024-03/external-feed-triggers/index.md

   - Continuous Integration
 ---

-Octopus Deploy is adding a new feature to expand our existing GitOps capabilities, by adding pull-based container image and helm chart external feed triggers to our existing ARC triggers, utalising the feeds, images and charts already referenced in your deployment process.
+Octopus Deploy is adding a new feature to expand our existing GitOps capabilities, by adding external feed triggers to our existing ARC triggers, utalising the feeds, container images and Helm charts already referenced in your deployment process.

 ## GitOps approach to continous delivery